Paris Ritz hotel items sell for quadruple the auction estimate

 The famous hotel on Place Vendome in the French capital was a favourite of such icons as actress Audrey Hepburn, fashion designer Coco Chanel - who spent part of World War II tucked up there with her lover, a German spy - and the American writer Ernest Hemingway, who "liberated" its bar when the Allies retook the city.

-Among the used items on sale, a 12-plate "Marthe service" commissioned by Cesar Ritz in 1898 for the opening of the hotel was sold for 13,000 euros, 45 times the estimate.
+Among the used items on sale, a 12-plate "Marthe service" commissioned by Cesar Ritz in 1898 for the opening of the hotel was sold for 13,000 euros, which is 45 times the estimate.

 Christofle serving trollies also sold well while champagne buckets brought in up to 11,700 euros, a mighty 58 times the auction estimate.

-Two years ago some of the hotel's historic furniture was sold off for 7.2 million euros - seven times the estimate - after a major refurbishment of the hotel.
+Two years ago, some of the hotel's historic furniture was sold off for 7.2 million euros - seven times the estimate - after a major refurbishment of the hotel.
+AFP

 BT is now on Telegram!